TestAutomationMultiverse/PerformanceAutomationFramework/docs/COMPREHENSIVE_GUIDE.md

 ## Introduction

-The Java Performance Testing Framework is a versatile tool for performance testing REST APIs and web services.
+The Generic Performance Framework is a versatile tool for performance testing REST APIs and web services.
 It features:

 - Simple JMeter DSL-based test creation
 - YAML configuration for non-programmers